growr-xyz/growr-documentation/specification/8-3-frontend-applications.md

 ### Impact portal

-The _Impact portal_ is an open-source standalone web application that use aggregated data from different nodes from the protocol.
+The _Impact portal_ is an open-source standalone web application that uses aggregated data from different nodes from the protocol.
 It displays a dashboard presenting the global impact of the network.

 <div style="page-break-after: always;"></div>